 DIY Wrap Bracelet or Necklace

-We taught the old wrap bracelet technique in our summer camps when we had 6 hours a day or more with the kiddos but I wanted to come up with a fun and (let’s be honest) ‘faster,’ version that we could include in our after-school classes & birthday parties when timing matters most.
+We taught the old wrap bracelet technique in our summer camps when we had 6 hours a day or more with the kiddos but I wanted to come up with a fun and (let’s be honest) faster version that we could include in our afterschool classes and birthday parties when timing matters most.
 We love making sure that people can get the most out of their time with us, so we made it happen.

-I wanted to get this fun guide up in time for Valentine’s Day because love is very much in the air!
-You, of course, can make this project your own regardless of the time of year you’re seeing this.
-In the first version of this project, I decided to group the same beads together for about an inch, then separate them with a metal heart shaped spacer bead.
+In the first version of this project, I decided to group the same beads together for about an inch, then separate them with a metal heart-shaped spacer bead.
 After that I would add a new texture or size of bead for another inch and then separate again with a metal spacer bead.
 I’d alternate back and forth, and once it was all wrapped on my arm it was totally adorable!

 The great thing about this project is that you can keep beading until the bracelet wraps around your wrist the typical 3-4 times, or you can keep going and wrap it around as many times as you like!
 Before you try to measure the unfinished bracelet on yourself, we recommend that you add a bead stopper to the end of the string so beads don’t slip off.
 No bead stoppers on hand?
 No worries, use a bit of tape!
 It’s not the best option because it does get the bead string a little sticky, but sticky is better than dropping your masterpiece on the floor and having to start over.